 formulate problems, conduct investigations and communicate the results verbally and in written form

-carry out your own project work based on solid academic tools of analysis
+carry out your own project based on solid academic tools of analysis.

-The programme will prepare you for PhD studies in the field of Media and Communication Studies, with a special focus on digital media and society.
+The programme will also prepare you for PhD studies in the field of media and communication studies, with a special focus on digital media and society.

 Student profile Digital Media and Society is very popular among both international and Swedish students and attracts hundreds of applicants every year.
 In 2018, applicants came from 134 different countries.
-The group of 20-30 students who are selected and attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
-This further strengthens the programme's focus on inclusion, diversity and multidisciplinarity.
+The group of 20-30 students who attend the programme come from diverse academic, educational, cultural and ethnic backgrounds.
+This further strengthens the programme's focus on inclusion, diversity and multidisciplinary.

 The programme leads to a Master of Social Science (120 credits), with Media and Communication Studies as the main field of study.
 After one year of study, it is possible to obtain a Master of Social Science (60 credits).

-The second component of the programme (30 credits) is made up of basic social science skills courses that are taught together with the other specialisations in the Master's Programme in Social Sciences.
+The second component (30 credits) is made up of basic social science skills courses that are taught together with the other specialisations in the Master's Programme in Social Sciences.
 The two courses on qualitative and quantitative research methods are compulsory, while the other two, are strongly advised.

-The third component of the programme (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, on the basis of your special interests.
-Part of the elective courses are two alternative kinds of internship courses, in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work and research environments.
+The third component (30 credits) comprises elective courses, allowing you to deepen your knowledge and expertise in specific areas, on the basis of your special interests.
+Part of the elective courses are two alternative kinds of internship courses: in organisations or in research projects, which give you the possibility to apply your theoretical knowledge and skills in real-life work or research environments.

-The fourth component of the programme is the Master's thesis (30 credits), in which you will undertake independent academic research in the area of digital media and society.
+The fourth component is the Master's thesis (30 credits), in which you will undertake independent academic research in the area of digital media and society.

-If you graduate after one academic year, you will instead produce a shorter Master's thesis (15 credits).
-You will also be required to take the two core courses in media and communication studies and the two skills courses the first semester, and the two core courses in media and communication studies the second semester.
+If you choose to graduate after one academic year, you will instead produce a shorter Master's thesis (15 credits) in the second semester.
+You will also be required to take the two core courses in media and communication studies and the two skills courses the first semester, and the other two core courses in media and communication studies in the second semester.

-The Master's Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the Ekonomikum campus.
-This specialisation is taught entirely in English and you are expected to master English for the purpose of academic writing, presentation and discussion.
+The Master's Programme in Social Sciences, specialising in Digital Media and Society, is offered in Uppsala, and most of the courses are taught at the campus Ekonomikum.
+This specialization is taught entirely in English and you are expected to master English for the purpose of academic writing, presentation and discussion.